ultradesigns/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) forEach iterates through an array. and .map will return a new array

 2. Explain the difference between a callback and a higher order function.
+A higher-order function is a function that takes another function(s) as an argument(s) and/or returns a function to its callers.
+A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. What is closure?
+a closure is the combination of a function and its reference to its external environment (which allows it to access the contents of that environment)

 4. Describe the four rules of the 'this' keyword.
+a) Is the function called by new?
+b) Is the function called by call(), apply(), or bind()?
+c) Is the function called as a method, ie: obj.func()?
+d) Is the function called in the global scope?

+If strict mode is enabled, return undefined.
+Otherwise, return the global object, ie: window.

 5. Why do we need super() in an extended class?
+We need super so that the instance of that class inherits the parents properties or key/value pairs

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.